 We are very fortunate to have so much food available to us on a regular basis.
 We must stop taking this fact for granted and take more time to be thankful.
 In addition to that, we have to make time to realize how we can be saving and making a difference.

-- Stop buying foods that have to be shipped thousands of miles to get to you.
+- Stop buying foods that have to be shipped thousands of miles to get to us.
 Buy from local farmers who take pride in growing organic produce or sustainable meats.

 - Organic and local fresh foods have been shown to taste much better and are healthier for us.

-- Showing support by buying from local farmers (within 200 miles from where you live) helps your own local economy and you help to reduce the carbon footprint just by shopping smarter.
+- Showing support by buying from local farmers (within 200 miles from where you live) helps our own local economy and we help to reduce the carbon footprint just by shopping smarter.

-- A simple gift from your heart is worth a million times more than a big expensive product.
-Just spend a little time thinking of the person you want to get a gift for and you will know what would be best to give.
+- A simple gift from our heart is worth a million times more than a big expensive product.
+Just spend a little time thinking of the person we want to get a gift for and we will know what would be best to give.

 - Charitable gifts made in someone's name has a low carbon footprint and will not only put a smile on the face of the recipient, but benefit other people in need.
 For example:

 * Have a tree planted in a U.S. National Forest for a person who loves nature and the outdoors